Barracuda Spam Filtering Service Frequently Asked Questions

 Changing Your Preferences

-What is the Whitelist and Blacklist
+What is the Whitelist and Blocklist

 A list of email addresses or domains from which you always wish to receive messages.
 The only time the Barracuda Spam Firewall filters a message from someone on your whitelist is when the message contains a virus or a disallowed attachment file extension.

 A list of senders from whom you never want to receive messages.
-The Barracuda Spam Firewall immediately discards messages from senders on your blacklist.
+The Barracuda Spam Firewall immediately discards messages from senders on your blocklist.
 These messages are not tagged or quarantined and cannot be recovered.
 The sender does not receive a notice that the message was deleted, and neither do you.

-- Under PREFERENCES, click Whitelist/Blacklist.
+- Under PREFERENCES, click Whitelist/Blocklist.